 If you are taking any pharmaceutical drugs with hemp oil, there‘s a chance that the medicines won‘t work as well as they would in normal circumstances.
 This side effect is very rare and can happen to anyone.
-So, if you are thinking about using hemp oil and you are taking medicines, then be sure to consult your doctor first.
+So, if you are thinking about using it and you are taking medicines, then be sure to consult your doctor first.

 May affect the clotting ability of your blood

 Although this side effect is very rare, there is a chance that hemp oil may partially or completely eliminate your blood‘s clotting ability.
-This side effect occurs if you consume hemp oil in large quantities, but it is still a good idea to consult your doctor before using hemp oil even if you are going to it in small quantities.
+This side effect occurs if you consume it in large quantities, but it is still a good idea to consult your doctor before using hemp oil even if you are going to it in small quantities.